FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 For using callbacks it is needed:

 1. Necessary YANG modules - YANG modules that are required for the correct callbacks working.
-2. Configuration - update 'config/lighty-uniconfig-config.json'.
+2. Configuration - enable callbacks in the 'config/lighty-uniconfig-config.json' and set remote server and access token.
 3. Update repository - add 'necessary YANG modules' from point 1 into at least one YANG repository in the cache directory and define remote endpoints and scripts in some YANG file or create new one for callbacks.
 For definition of remote endpoints 'frinx-callpoint@2022-06-22.yang' extension must be used.